Child psychopathology: Stress

 Looking more closely at the data, the authors found that it was the chronic stress in the mother-child relationship and the child-related acute stressors that were the linchpins between child psychopathology and maternal depression.
 The stress is what fueled the fires between mother and child mental health.
 Going one step further, the researchers found that youth with a history of more than one diagnosis as well as youth that had externalizing disorders (e.g., conduct disorder) had the highest number of child-related stressors and the highest levels of mother-child stress.
 Again, all of the findings held up when other potentially stressful variables, such as economic worries and past maternal depression, were controlled for.

 Additionally, siblings- both older and younger and of both genders, can be factored into the etiology and development of child psychopathology.
 In a longitudinal study of maternal depression and older male child depression and antisocial behaviors on younger siblings adolescent mental health outcome.
 The study factored in ineffective parenting and sibling conflicts such as sibling rivalry.
 Younger female siblings were more directly affected by maternal depression and older brother depression and anti social behaviors when the indirect effects were not place, in comparison to younger male siblings who showed no such comparison.
 However, if an older brother were anti-social, the younger child- female or male would exude higher anti-social behaviors.
 In the presence of a sibling conflict, anti social behavior was more influential on younger male children than younger female children.
 Female children were more sensitive to pathological familial environments, thus showing that in a high- stress environment with both maternal depression and older- male sibling depression and anti social behavior, there is a higher risk of female children developing psychopathological disorders.
-This was a small study, and more research needs to be done especially with older female children, paternal relationships, maternal-paternal-child stress relationships, and/or caregiver-child stress relationships if the child is orphaned or not being raised by the biological child to reach a conclusive child-parent stress model on the effects of familial and environmental pathology on the child's development.
+This was a small study, and more research needs to be done especially with older female children, paternal relationships, maternal-paternal-child stress relationships, and/or caregiver-child stress relationships if the child is orphaned or not being raised by the biological parent to reach a conclusive child-parent stress model on the effects of familial and environmental pathology on the child's development.